teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequestsV3.md

 let signedHeaders = signer.signHeaders(url: url, headers: headers, body: body)
 ```

+> Important: This function may crash if the supplied URL is not valid according to RFC 3986.
+In the future release, it will be correctly marked as `throws`.

 By default, the signer assumes the request to use current time and `POST` method.
 You can override the behavior based on your use case.
 The following sample signs a `GET` request for 10 seconds ago.

 ```swift